ivan-jeronimo/firebase-smartics/README.md

 ## Environment Setup

 This project uses a parameterized configuration, which is managed through `.env` files in the `functions` directory.
-This allows you to define different settings for each of your Firebase projects (e.g., staging vs. production).
+This allows you to define different settings for each of your Firebase projects.

 ### 1. Required Parameters